 As these pests feed, they secrete a sticky substance known as honeydew.
 While the honeydew itself won’t harm your spider plant, it can lead to the formation of sooty mold.
 This dark mold can inhibit photosynthesis and lead to plant decline.

-These pests can be treated using insecticidal soap, horticultural oil, or neem oil.
+I treat these pests by using insecticidal soap, horticultural oil, or neem oil.
 While these options generally curb pest numbers, you can turn to synthetic pesticides if you’re still having problems.

 While fungus gnats generally don’t cause serious harm to spider plants, they can quickly become annoying.
 Over time, the tiny larvae may cause noticeable damage as they feed on plant roots.